-QAT Devices are not providing additional performance for 2nd and 3rd generation through offloading.
+QAT Devices are not providing additional performance for 3rd Gen Intel® Xeon® Scalable processors through offloading.

 While QAT Devices can be configured and will show up in the Kubernetes cluster as an allocatable resource, they do not provide the expected performance increase.
 When testing with the OpenSSL Engine, the performance is similar regardless of QAT offloading, which indicates that OpenSSL will default to software as a fallback solution.